|

 Not any more.

-The long time 100X Free Odds offerings had already been reduced to 10X, and now they've been further reduced to 3,4 & 5X.
-And where before there was no maximum bet, now there's a $2,500 limit.
-And now Binion's has slashed its once world-famous craps pit, cutting back from 13 tables to 6.
-The three tables in the West Casino have been eliminated and replaced with slot machines or used for special promotions.
-The once 10-table main craps pit on the East side has been reduced to 6 with the remaining space taken up by roulette and blackjack tables.
+The long time 100X Free Odds offerings had already beenreduced to 10X, and were reduced to 3,4 & 5X, raised again to 10X in 2008.
+And wherebefore there was no maximum bet, now there’s a $3,000 limit.
+And now Binion’s hasslashed its once world-famous craps pit, cutting back from 13 tables to 6.
+The once10-table main craps pit on the East side has been reduced to 6 with the remainingspace taken up by roulette and blackjack tables.